 When your disability is re-examined, the VA will either verify your disability rating is still valid, or it will verify that your disability has improved and now requires a lesser disability rating.
 This could lower the amount of compensation you receive or terminate it altogether.

 However, if your disability worsens or you develop a new service-related disability, you may request a re-evaluation using VA Form 21-4138.

-If youre a disabled veteran who needs assistance with your disability claim, contact the veterans' benefits attorneys at Phillips Law Group today, as we consider it an honor to help our servicemen and servicewomen in any way we can.
+If you're a disabled veteran who needs assistance with your disability claim, contact the Phoenix injury lawyers at Phillips Law Group today, as we consider it an honor to help our servicemen and servicewomen in any way we can.

 Call or text 1-800-706-3000 or fill out our FREE Case Evaluation Form above.